 The Terrorism Index is survey of more than 100 of America’s top foreign-policy experts—including two former secretaries of state, a national security advisor, intelligence officers, and senior military leaders—and represents the first comprehensive attempt to determine the U.S. foreign-policy establishment’s assessment of how the United States is fighting the war on terror.

 The index is based on the results of a survey designed by the Center for American Progress and Foreign Policy.
-Participants in the survey were selected by Foreign Policy and the Center for American Progress for their expertise in terrorism and
+Participants in the survey were selected by Foreign Policy and the Center for American Progress for their expertise in terrorism and U.S. national security.
+No one currently working in an official U.S. government capacity was invited to participate.

 The nonscientific survey was administered online from May 23-June 26, 2007.
 Respondents were asked to self-identify their ideological bias from choices across a spectrum: very conservative, conservative, somewhat conservative, moderate, somewhat liberal, liberal, and very liberal.
 Twenty-five people identified themselves as some level of conservative, 39 identified as moderate, and 44 identified as some level of liberal.
 To ensure balance, the survey was weighted according to ideology to make the number of weighted liberal respondents equal to the number of conservative respondents.
 Moderate and conservative respondents remained unweighted.